jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/mto.md

 In comparison to other humans, the M'to stand out.
 They are dark-skinned, and live in tribal societies that are considered primitive by most other civilizations.
 Despite this reputation, however, the M'to are skilled craftsmen, and expert builders when it comes to anything made of wood.
+A common saying among their allies, the [Dvergi](/races/dvergi), is that if you give an M'to three nails and a single tree, he'll build a cathedral.

 The M'to people are not united in the same sense that other races are, instead forming a loose collection of tribes that meet on every full moon to discuss the future of their peoples.
 Outside of this, it is not rare to find the M'to fighting